Shyamal-Shah/system-design/03_Design_Patterns/Behavioral/Strategy/README.md

 This solution would impact the testing process and the deployment process, since we would need to retest the entire `OrderService` class for every small change.
 This can also lead to raising conflicts in a team environment where multiple developers are working on the same class.

 To solve this problem, we can use the Strategy pattern.
-We define an abstract class `PaymentStrategy` in design intent, even though JS does not enforce it with a method `processPayment` that takes the order and payment details as parameters.
+We define an abstract class `PaymentStrategy` with a method `processPayment` that takes the order and payment details as parameters.
 Then, we implement different payment methods as separate classes that implement the `PaymentStrategy` interface.

 This way, we can easily add new payment methods without modifying the `OrderService` class.
 Each payment method can have its own implementation of the `processPayment` method, and we can switch between them at runtime based on the user's choice.